Tips for Getting Through Customs Quickly at Cancun International Airport

 - Mexico City International Airport (MEX)

-Instead of the paper FMM customs form entry process, your passport will be stamped and information written inside it by immigration officers.
+Instead of the paper FMM customs form entry process, immigration officers stamp your passport and write information inside it.
 This makes the overall international travel arrivals process much smoother and quicker.

 Having said that, it’s an important rule of thumb that you will still have to complete a manual FMM if you are: